-As an expression of our commitment to historic Christianity, INC holds to both the Apostles’ Creed and Nicene Creed as its foundational Christian beliefs.
-INC expresses these beliefs in the following statements:
+As an expression of our commitment to biblical Christianity, the Centre holds to both the Apostles’ Creed and Nicene Creed as foundational Christian beliefs.
+The Centre expresses these beliefs in the following statements:

 GOD: HOLY TRINITY

-We believe in one God, eternally existing in three equally divine yet distinct Persons.
-This is commonly known as the Holy Trinity: God the Father, Jesus God the Son, and God the Holy Spirit.
-God is the Creator and Ruler over all things, perfect all loving and holy, and is therefore worthy of all glory and worship.
+We believe in one God, existing in three equally divine yet distinct Persons commonly known as the Holy Trinity: God the Father, God the Son (Jesus), and God the Holy Spirit.
+He is immortal, eternal and Creator of the heavens and the earth and all that exists in them.
+He is Ruler over all things, perfect, all-loving and holy, and is therefore worthy of all glory and worship.

 THE FATHER: FATHER GOD

 The Father is fully God, co-equal and co-eternal with the Son and the Holy Spirit.
-He so loved the world that He gave His son Jesus to die for our redemption.
+He so loved the world that He gave His Son Jesus to die for our redemption.
 It is only through Jesus that we can come to Him.
-He sent forth the Holy Spirit to help us live in and for Him.
-We can pray to Him and He hears and answers our prayers according to His will.
+The Holy Spirit proceeds from the Father and the Son and helps us live in and for Him.
+We can pray to Him and He hears and answers our prayer according to His will.

 JESUS: OUR SAVIOUR

-Jesus Christ is the Son of God, and is co-equal and co-eternal with the Father.
-Jesus, born of a virgin birth, became a man in flesh, lived a sinless human life and offered Himself as the perfect sacrifice for the sins of humanity by dying on a cross.
-He arose bodily from the dead after three days to demonstrate His power over sin and death and to validate that the way of salvation is through Him alone.
-He ascended to heaven, where He delegated all authority and will one day return again to reign as King of Kings and Lord of Lords.
+Jesus Christ is the incarnate Son of God, fully God and fully man, and is co-equal and co-eternal with the Father and the Holy Spirit.
+Jesus, born of a virgin, became a man in flesh, lived a sinless human life and offered Himself as the perfect sacrifice for the sin of humanity by dying on a cross.
+He arose bodily from the dead on the third day to demonstrate His power over sin and death and to validate that the way of salvation is through Him alone.
+He ascended into heaven, from where He will one day return again to reign as King of Kings and Lord of Lords.

 THE HOLY SPIRIT: OUR HELPER

-The Holy Spirit is also fully God, co-equal with both the Father and the Son.
+The Holy Spirit is also fully God, co-equal and co-eternal with both the Father and the Son.
 He is present in the world to make people aware of their need for Jesus Christ.
 He also indwells every believer from the moment of salvation, providing the Christian with power for ministry, understanding of God’s Word, comfort through trials and guidance in doing what is right.
-The Christian seeks to be led by the Spirit daily.
+The faithful Christian seeks to be led by, and filled with the Holy Spirit daily.

 THE BIBLE: HOW WE KNOW GOD

-The Bible is God’s Word to humanity about Himself, revealing His will, nature, character, being and grace by virtue of His saving work of love in the world.
-The sixty-six books of the Old and New Testaments comprise the totality of the Inspired Scripture and were penned without error in their original language by human authors, under the supernatural guidance of the Holy Spirit, serving as our highest written authority in this world.
+The Bible is God’s written Word to humanity about Himself, revealing His will, nature, character and His saving work of love in the world.
+The sixty-six books of the Old and New Testaments comprise the totality of the inspired Scripture and were penned without error in their original language by human authors, under the supernatural inspiration of the Holy Spirit, serving as our highest written authority in this world.
 We believe that human beings do not have to guess or speculate about who God is or what He is like.
 While the Bible is for us, it is not primarily about us.
-Instead, we believe that all of Scripture ultimately points to and climaxes in Jesus, who is the Word become flesh.
+Instead, we believe all of Scripture ultimately points to and climaxes in Jesus, who is the Word become flesh.
 We are called to enjoy, study, and submit to the Word of God.

 HUMANITY: BEAUTIFUL AND BROKEN

-We believe that God created Adam and Eve in His image and placed them in the Garden of Eden to live out their identity as His creation in loving harmony with Himself and one another.
-However, Adam and Eve chose to rebel against God, believing Satan’s lie that they could instead become like God.
-This is when sin entered the world, marring our relationship with God, one another, and ourselves.
-We are sinners by nature and by choice and our sin has alienated us from God, placing us rightfully under His just and Holy wrath.
-Incapable of regaining a right relationship with God through our own efforts, our greatest need is the undeserved love of this same God, who alone can rescue us from sin and restore the relationship between Himself and us.
+We believe that God created Adam and Eve in His image and placed them in the Garden of Eden to live out their identity as His creation in loving harmony with Himself and one another and the rest of creation.
+However, Adam and Eve chose to rebel against God, believing Satan’s lie that they could instead live according to their own knowledge and desires.
+This is when sin entered the world, marring our relationship with God, one another, ourselves and the rest of creation.
+We are sinners by nature and by choice, and our sin has alienated us from God, placing us rightfully under His just and holy wrath.
+Incapable of regaining a right relationship with God through our own efforts, our greatest need is the undeserved love and forgiveness of this same God, who alone can rescue us and restore us to Himself.